-Ethos believes that it is important to provide for a different maximum number of mandates for the members of the executive members of the board of directors.
+Ethos believes that it is important to provide for a different maximum number of mandates for the members of the executive management and for the non-executive members of the board of directors.
 Furthermore, in each of the two cases, a distinction should be made between mandates in listed companies, for-profit companies and other institutions.